Tazinho/snakecase/README.md

 ## [4] "new_us_elections"
 ```

-  - `preprocess`: Very ofthen you might just want to have all special
+  - `sep_in`: Very ofthen you might just want to have all special
     (non-alphanumeric) characters as a separator.
 You can achive this
     while providing the regarding regex